 - to receive an information pack

-- to book an information session for your staff on community foundations and how they can assist you in your dealings with your clients.
+- to book an information session for your staff all about Community Foundations and how they can assist you in your dealings with your clients

 Bill Holland, Partner, Holland Beckett Lawyers